-If you have a finicky pet it may refuse vinegar water altogether, no matter how diluted the mixture.
+If you have a picky pet, it may refuse vinegar water altogether, no matter how diluted the mixture.
 A better option would be natural Brewer’s Yeast & Garlic Tablets that can easily be slipped into food or a treat.
 Brewer’s yeast is very rich in minerals and B vitamins that promote good health.
 Garlic has the same repellent properties as vinegar but without the pH altering effects.

 External vinegar kills fleas treatments can also work as a preventative measure, but they don’t last very long.
 They can also dry out your pet’s skin and coat, so it’s not the best choice for those pets with sensitive skin.
 Luckily, there are much safer and more effective Herbal Defense Sprays available.
 They use gentler ingredients like citronella, citrus and other natural oils.

 The natural supplements and herbal sprays recommended above will work much better than vinegar at repelling fleas from your pet.
 However, fleas don’t just reside on your dog or cat; they live in your home and yard as well.
 Simply repelling those from your pet will not rid your flea problems.

 This is where an All-In-One Flea Powder can help.
 Comprised of natural powders made from diatomaceous earth that are safe for pets but lethal to small insects like ticks and fleas, this natural flea powder kills fleas using a purely physical process that doesn’t involve chemicals at all.
 You can use it on the carpets and pet bedding in your house, as well as the popular areas your pets, hang around outside.

 Experienced, researched and written by Mr Graeme Stephens.
 An IICRC Master Restoration Technician in 2001.
 With over 34 years of disinfecting, cleaning and pest control Auckland services experience.